zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 For configuring your Vault, I would generally recommend going for Terraform/OpenTofu, which takes the declarative approach as opposed to Pulumi.
-Pulumi is a good solution where you have lots of dependencies in a complex system, which need to be handled programmatically.
+Pulumi is a good solution when you have lots of dependencies in a complex system, which need to be handled programmatically.

 We started off on our Vault journey by simply documenting how we configured our